 - Black hat SEO – these techniques are not encouraged but it’s worth knowing what they are so you know what to avoid.
-Anything from spam links, keyword stuffing and cloaking to implementing hidden text and links use loopholes in Google’s algorithms to obtain a quick boost to search engine rankings.
-The results are short-lived however and if Google discovers what you’re doing, they’re likely to penalise your site for it.
+They include anything from spam links, keyword stuffing and cloaking to implementing hidden text and links and using loopholes in Google’s algorithms to obtain a quick boost to search engine rankings.
+The results are short-lived however and if Google discovers what you’re doing, they’re likely to penalise your site for it

-- Off-page SEO – these are the things you’re doing to drive traffic to your website using external sources such as social media, commenting on other blogs or in forums, sharing links to your blogs, running AdWords campaigns and sending out a newsletter.
+- Off-page SEO – these are the things you’re doing to drive traffic to your website using external sources such as social media, commenting on other blogs or in forums, sharing links to your blogs, running Google Ads campaigns and sending out a newsletter

 As you can see, there is a lot of work involved which takes us back to the question, should I do my own SEO or outsource to an agency?

 There are many benefits of managing your online activities but there are of course drawbacks too.
 Below I highlight some of the pros and cons of handling SEO in-house.

 The first and most obvious benefit of doing your own SEO is that it’s one less cost for the business.
 If you or a member of staff doesn’t have a full workload, it makes sense to train someone so you can manage everything from your blogging to your link building campaigns in-house.

 Some agencies also charge extra for activities like posting blogs and adding a new page to your site.
 Depending which platform your site is built on, this is often surprisingly easy to do yourself and you can save a lot of money by doing so.
 The money you save can be put into other marketing or advertising opportunities or even hiring a new member of staff.

 You understand your business better than anyone else